Hazeman27/save-princesses/README.md

 | s                         | save princesses              |
 | q                         | exit program                 |

-### Data Structures And Algorithms Involved

-Project contains implementations of Dijkstra's shortest path algorithm (SPA), min-heap, and stack.
-Min-heap and Dijkstra's SPA are used to solve mazes: kill the dragon and save the princesses before the dragon wakes up.
-Stack is used for generating maps for testing purposes.

 ### Compilation

 You can compile program with the provided `Makefile`.
 It will compile `save_princesses`